The labor market in Cyprus

 The workforce in Cyprus is characterized by high education and diversity in skills.
 The labor market has been shaped by the country’s economic situation and different business sectors adjusted their need for employees according to the overall economic situation in the country.

 The employment rate in Cyprus improved as soon as the country experienced an economic recovery.
 Wages are differentiated according to educational skills and there is a slight gap between salaries in the public and private sectors.
+Our experts in company formation in Cyprus can give you more details about this matter.

 As a company owner in Cyprus